Catharina Margaretha Linck: Life

 Linck was born the illegitimate child of a widow, and grew up in an orphanage in Halle.
 According to Linck’s mother's testimony, after leaving the orphanage at age 14, and learning to work in the cloth and button-making trades, Linck, "[i]n order to lead a life of chastity ... disguised herself in men's clothes" and then spent some years with an unorthodox religious group called the "Inspirants", likely a form of Quakers.
-Linck next served three years in the army of Hanover until she deserted in 1708.
+Linck next served three years in the Hanoverian Army until she deserted in 1708.
 When she was apprehended, Linck escaped hanging "when she disclosed her sex", submitting to an examination by someone identified as Professor Francken.
 Linck then served in the armed forces of Prussia until a letter from Francken revealed that Linck was a woman.
 Dismissed from military service, Linck returned to Halle and lived for a summer as a woman.
 She then joined a Polish garrison and, next, the forces of Hesse, using several more male aliases and deserting from the service both times.
 Linck returned again to Halle and worked in the cloth trade for several years, sometimes supervising several women, "sometimes wearing female, sometimes male clothing".
 She was arrested, presumably for the earlier desertion, but was again released "because of Professor Francken and his disclosure of her femaleness", though only after a physical examination by authorities at the town hall.

 In 1717, having adopted men's clothing once more and begun representing herself as a man named Anastasius Lagrantius Rosenstengel, Linck met and married 18-year-old Catharina Margaretha Mühlhahn at Halberstadt.
 The court records detail their sexual activities.
 Linck "had made a penis of stuffed leather ... and had tied it to her pubes with a leather strap.
 When she went to bed with her alleged [sic] wife she put this leather object into the other's body and in this way had actually accomplished intercourse."
 Linck claimed to have performed similar acts with women she hired while she was a soldier.
 Linck testified to experiencing great excitement during intercourse: "whenever she was at the height of her passion, she felt tingling in her veins, arms, and legs".
 The marriage was unsettled, with Mühlhahn's mother at times trying to separate the couple.
 Linck earned money through begging, and sometimes relocating to seek charitable support, was baptized a Catholic and then received baptism as a Lutheran.
 The trial record says that in a final confrontation Mühlhahn's mother "charged the defendant with being a woman and not a man", "ripped open her pants, examined her, and ... found not the slightest sign of anything masculine".
 Mühlhahn's mother provided the authorities with the artificial penis, along with a "leather-covered horn" that Linck wore next to her body and that allowed her to urinate while standing up.